Dad is turning 70 during lockdown. We cancel the surprise family holiday to Craster.

 Of all the things I’ve done in my life, it’s the door handles that seem to instil the most pride.

-She turns to my sister.
-‘And have you put any weight on?
+She turns to Sarah.
+‘And have you put on any weight?
 Liz has.’

-‘It depends which tile I put the scales on,’ my sister says.
+‘It depends which tile I put the scales on,’ Sarah says.
 ‘I’m the thinnest I’ve ever been, or not…’

 ‘Hold the wall,’ I tell her.
 ‘It takes pounds off.’